-Make plans now to join the vibrant cereal science community between September 14-17, 2020 to present your work, network with peers and learn from industry experts.
-This year, the workshop will be hosted by the Institute of Agrochemistry and Food Technology (IATA-CSIC), which is one the most important research center in the area of food in Europe.
+Make plans now to join the vibrant cereal science community between April 12-14, 2023 to present your work, network with peers, and learn from industry experts.
+This year, the workshop will be hosted by the Institute of Agrochemistry and Food Technology (IATA-CSIC), which is one of the most important research centers in the area of food in Europe.

-The EYCSTW is a platform for young research scientists to exchange with their peers on the latest research in cereal and grains sciences.
-We encourage young research scientists (PhD students and Post Docs) to submit an abstract for their planned contribution.
+The EYCSTW is a platform for young research scientists to exchange with their peers on the latest research in cereal and grain sciences.
+We encourage young research scientists (Ph.D. students and Post Docs) to submit an abstract for their planned contribution.

 Over the years, the success of the event has been built around a balance between educational sessions and social/networking opportunities.

-Oral presentations will be organized in a series of subjects related to cereals and grains, including keynote lectures from senior speakers as well as factory visits and social events.
+Oral presentations will be organized on a series of subjects related to cereals and grains, including keynote lectures from senior speakers as well as factory visits and social events.

 The Host Institution

 KU Leuven (Leuven, Belgium) is a multidisciplinary university dedicated to teaching, research, and services in nearly all scientific fields.
 In addition to its main campus in Leuven, it has thirteen satellite campuses in ten Flemish cities.
 KU Leuven is the largest university in Belgium and the Low Countries.
 In 2022-2023, more than 61,000 students were enrolled.
 KU Leuven is an international community where innovative research forms the basis of all academic programmes.
 Across the university, driven researchers and curious students continually gain new insights and use their knowledge to tackle the foremost challenges of our time.
 KU Leuven maintains its 42nd place (12th in Europe) in the Times Higher Education worldwide ranking of universities and continues to be Belgium’s highest-ranked university.
 For four years in a row, KU Leuven has been named most innovative university in Europe by Reuters.